electrikmilk/cherrilang.org/language/index.md

 things work, bugs or inaccurate documentation are very likely.

 {: .warning }
 The latest release may not include everything in the latest documentation, and you may run into actions or language features of a future release.
-To use the latest features (which are subject to change or not work properly) build from source.
+To use the latest features (which are subject to change or may not work properly) build from source.

 ## Download & Install